 Anne Gordon has taught in the summer programs at Drisha.
 She is an alumna of the Drisha Scholars Circle and has learned at the women’s batei midrash of Jerusalem.
 She is pursuing a PhD in Jewish Education.
 She has directed the Summer Program at Matan in Jerusalem and the Beit Midrash Program of Camp Morasha and has taught throughout the United States and abroad.
 She has an MA in Judaic Studies and a BA in History and Philosophy from Harvard University.

-Dudi Goshen teaches in the adult and high summer programs at Drisha as well as the collegiate immersion program.
+Dudi Goshen teaches in the July College Kollel, high school program, and continuing education classes at Drisha.
 He is a graduate of the Har Etzion and Mir Yeshivot and has studied Philosophy and Religion at the Hebrew University.
 He taught at the ‘Havruta’ Beit Midrash program at Hebrew University and Tel Aviv University.

 Deena Grant is an assistant professor of Bible at Barry University.
 She received her BA from Brandeis University in Near Eastern and Jewish Studies and her PhD from New York University in Hebrew and Judaic Studies, with a focus on the Hebrew Bible in its ancient Near Eastern setting.
 She studied at Drisha, Hebrew University’s Institute for Advanced Studies and Midreshet Lindenbaum and has taught at Hofstra University and Drisha.